 |

-the loadable Braille table for Computer Braille is now also applied
+the loadable Braille table for Computer Braille is now also taken

 |